simeonpashley/simeonpashley.github.io/_posts/articles/2015-02-09-optimising-nginx-and-php-fpm.md

 In this configuration disk writes are **very** expensive as they lock the shared volume and force a sync across all reading devices.

 ### The scenario

 An extreme load event was expected when the business appeared was to appear on National TV.
 The load was expected to be 10x-20x the highest number of concurrent users we'd seen.

 Here are a few strategies taken along the way.

 ### Losing Session Data
-The first issue encountered when load testing was that session data was getting lost, where users were experiencing random login fails, clicks weren't adding things to baskets, quanitity changes were lost and more.

-The issue was that when PHP-FPM was left to it's own session management it appeared to lazily write out the session data at some point after the PHP page work closed.
+The first issue encountered when load testing was that session data was getting lost, where users were experiencing random The issue was that when PHP-FPM was left to it's own session management it appeared to lazily write out the session data at some point after the PHP page work closed.
 This causes issues in a multi-threaded layout.

 Lets imagine 2 servers, A & B, now lets imagine each one runs 2 PHP-FPM works, 1 & 2.
 As a user retrieves content from the servers they could retrieve it from anywhere at random A1, A2, B1 & B2.
 Now lets imagine that content from A1 updates session data but B2 starts reading before A1 has had the chance to write it's data out.
 B2 doesn't see the update and may write it's own verson of session data.

 **The answer is simple:** Explcitly add `session_write_close();` into your PHP code before `exit;` to write the session data out and immediately close the PHP worker.